CFreed31/Algorithms/LU Factorization/README.md

 ---
 #### -`Inputs:` *must enter a coefficient matrix with square dimensions (denoted as 'A' in algorithm)*
 #### -`Outputs:` *the lower triangular matrix, upper triangular matrix, and permutation matrix (L,U, and P respectively)*
-#### -`Limitations:` *the limitations to this matrix are that the entered matrix must be square and contain numbers, opposed to letters*
+#### -`Limitations:` *the limitations to this algorithm are that the entered matrix must be square and contain numbers, opposed to letters*
 ---
 #### *(This folder contains both a LU test and primary function .m file in MATLAB)*